Actindo-AG/Documentation/Taxes/Integration/02_ManageTaxClasses.md

 4. Press **F5** to initialize the *Core1 Platform* and to apply the changes.
 The new tax class is displayed in the list of tax classes.

-[comment]: <> (By creating a tax class, SAVE does NOT show the confirmation message.
-Stand 17.08.22)
+[comment]: <> (By creating a tax class, SAVE does NOT show the confirmation message/any reaction from system.
+Probably misleading for user.
+Stand 19.09.22)

 ## Edit a tax class